 Geofencing is a new piece of technology in the world of GPS trackers.
-Most modern GPS trackers come with smartphone software letting you track your device from your phone.
+Most modern GPS trackers come with smartphone software, letting you track your device from your phone.
 From your smartphone app, you can also easily create a geofence.
-Geofencing is the act of using signals from a tracking device to pinpoint that device's location and draw a digital parameter around that area, ‘fencing’ it off.
-Geofencing is a new innovation that is going to become more popular and widely used.
-The geofencing market is expected to grow just shy of 25% between 2021 and 2024.
+Geofencing is using signals from a tracking device to pinpoint that device's location and draw a digital parameter around that area, ‘fencing’ it off.
+Geofencing is an innovation that will become more popular and widely used.
+The geofencing market is expected to grow shy of 25% between 2021 and 2024.

-Regardless of what business you operate, geofencing can play an important role in your business’s productivity and efficiency.
-GPS tracking and geofencing is also very affordable, efficiently increasing the level of service customers receive in your business for a low cost.
+Regardless of your business, geofencing can play an important role in your business’s productivity and efficiency.
+GPS tracking and geofencing are also very affordable, efficiently increasing the level of service customers receive in your business for a low cost.

 Drawing a digital boundary around your business is great for marketing, as people coming into that area can be targeted by certain ads or push notifications relevant to that location.
 Setting up a promotion only available within the geofence around your business could help draw customers into your store.
 When you cross a land border and receive a notification about entering a different time zone or network zone, this is done through geofencing.

-Geofencing can also be used for social media, to create custom filters for an event or for your business.
-As soon as customers leave the geofence, they no longer have access to the filter.
-Making use of social media filters during events is a great way to personalise the customers experience and to spread brand awareness.
-Encouraging customers to 'check in' to your store on social media and share their experience, is essentially free marketing.
+Geofencing can also be used for social media to create custom filters for an event or your business.
+Customers can no longer access the filter when they leave the geofence.
+Making use of social media filters during events is a great way to personalise the customer's experience and spread brand awareness.
+Encouraging customers to 'check in' to your store on social media and share their experience is essentially free marketing.
 When customers leave a geofenced area, you can prompt them to give written feedback or review of their time in-store.

 If you manage a fleet or warehouse, geofencing could offer a range of benefits to your business, like added security.
 You can use geofences to alert management when vehicles leave a certain area.
 This could indicate when a driver begins work, when a driver deviates from their assigned route, or if a driver is attempting theft.

 Geofences are not only useful for security reasons, but you can also use them to provide better customer service.
-As soon as a GPS-tracked car enters a specific zone, you can use a geofence to alert customers their delivery is nearby.
-This can help make parcel drop-offs quicker, whilst providing a more hands-on customer experience.
-In general, geofences can help with monitoring driver and route efficiency, providing data insights to where the business is lacking.
+When a GPS-tracked car enters a specific zone, you can use a geofence to alert customers their delivery is nearby.
+This can help make parcel drop-offs quicker whilst providing a more hands-on customer experience.
+In general, geofences can help with monitoring driver and route efficiency, providing data insights into where the business is lacking.